6/15 and 6/16 meeting summaries: budget, police board, rezoning

 3. We moved forward with key projects for Dix Park.
 We authorized a contract to design the Gateway Plaza and Play area of the park, and we moved forward with short term recommendations for connecting Dix Park to John Chavis Memorial Park.

 4. We approved a rezoning to allow 112 residential units near Shelly Lake Park.
 I know this rezoning case received a lot of attention and public input.
 I visited the park and site last weekend.
 I voted in favor because the site was already zoned to allow residential construction.
 Instead of building several larger, more expensive single family homes, the rezoning allows more people to live near the park in condominiums or multi-family construction.
-Because they were asking for additional density, they offered certain conditions to protect the park, such as a 200+ foot tree buffer and storm water runoff protections, as well as traffic mitigation.
-Such conditions would not have been included if they built on the site under existing zoning entitlement.
+Because they were asking for additional density, they offered certain conditions to protect the park, such as a 200+ foot buffer* and storm water runoff protections, as well as traffic mitigation.
+Such conditions would not have been included if they built on the site under existing zoning entitlement. (*The initial edit of this post stated “tree buffer” – though there are presently trees on the lot, the condition does not mandate anything regarding trees; the buffer prohibits construction of the housing within 215 feet of the park).

 5. We appointed 9 members to our Police Advisory Board.
 We received around 150 applications, and decided to add 2 additional at-large seats to the board for a total of 9 members.
 This board will review existing police policy and procedures and contribute to fair policy development.
 The board will also engage community members through educational outreach on Raleigh Police Department directives.